nikitaan1/CT-MyFirstRepo/README.md

-# Readme File For MyFirstRepo
+Readme File For MyFirstRepo
+I will use git clone to clone this file to the local machine